 Within 72 hours: Seek immediate medical attention.
 Receiving medical attention immediately after an assault gives survivors the most options for protecting her/his health and gathering information if she/he/ze decides to pursue legal charges.
 Medical attention helps determine if the survivor is physically injured, needs care for sexually transmitted infections or possible pregnancy.
 Receiving medical attention does NOT require survivors to report the assault to the police, or follow through with the charges if she/he chooses to report.
-Becca Bishopric, Coordinator for Health Promotion – Violence Prevention and Response can accompany you to the hospital at any time.
-For accompaniment and support call Becca Bishopric at 336-278-5009 if between 8 A.M. and 5 P.M Monday through Friday or 339-278-5555 to get her to call you or meet you at the AMRC emergency room.
+Jessica Clark, Coordinator for Violence Response can accompany you to the hospital at any time.
+For accompaniment and support call Jessica Clark at 336-278-5009 if between 8 A.M. and 5 P.M Monday through Friday or the 24/7 SAFEline at 336-278-3333.

 The cost of the exam is covered by special government state funds set aside for crime survivors or through the office of Health Promotion – Violence Prevention and Response.
 If a survivor goes to the hospital before calling police, the hospital is required to contact law enforcement.
 However, the survivor is not required to file a report (or even speak with the police) when they arrive at the hospital.